henryr/cap-faq/README.md

 * Consistency - will all executions of reads and writes seen by all nodes be _atomic_ or _linearizably_ consistent?
 * Partition tolerance - the network is allowed to drop any messages.

-The next few items define some of the terms.
+The next few items define any unfamiliar terms.

+More informally, the CAP theorem tells us that we can't build a database that both responds to every request and returns the results that you would expect every time.
+It's an _impossibility_ result - it tells us that something we might want to do is actually provably out of reach.
+It's important now because it is directly applicable to the many, many distributed systems which have been and are being built in the last few years, but it is not a death knell: it does _not_ mean that we cannot build useful systems while working within these constraints.

+The devil is in the details however.
+Before you start crying 'yes, but what about...', make sure you understand the following about exactly what the CAP theorem does and does not allow.

 ## 3. What is 'read-write storage'?

-The CAP Theorem specifically concerns itself with a theoretical construct called a _register_.
+CAP specifically concerns itself with a theoretical construct called a _register_.
 A register is a data structure with two
 operations:

 * set(X) sets the value of the register to X
-* get() returns the value in the register
+* get() returns the last value set in the register

+A key-value store can be modelled as a collection of registers.
+Even though registers appear very simple, they capture the essence of what many distributed systems want to do - write data and read it back.

-h2.
-4. What does _atomic_ (or _linearizable_) mean?
+## 4. What does _atomic_ (or _linearizable_) mean?

 Atomic, or linearizable, consistency is a guarantee about what values it's ok to return when a client performs get() operations.
+The idea is that the register appears to all clients as though it ran on just one machine, and responded to operations in the order they arrive.

-The basic idea is this: consider an execution consisting the total set of operations performed by all clients, potentially concurrently.
+Consider an execution consisting the total set of operations performed by all clients, potentially concurrently.
 The results of those operations must, under atomic consistency, be equivalent to a single serial (in order, one after the other) execution of all operations.
-The idea is that the register appears as though it ran on just one machine, and responded to operations in the order they arrive.

 This guarantee is very strong.
 It rules out, amongst other guarantees, _eventual consistency_, which allows a delay before a write becomes